jbranchaud/blog/_posts/2013-09-21-Forseeing-Infrequency.md

 ---
 layout: post
 title: Forseeing Infrequency
-summary: a year in Argentina means I probably won't be blogging here too frequently
+summary: A year in Argentina means I probably won't be blogging here too frequently
 ---

 Grand Bourg, Argentina is a medium-sized city just an hour northwest of the